xapp-project/xapp-project/Specification.md

 If the same windowing, theme and icon theme is used, XApps are intended to be visually consistent across Linux desktop environments.
 As such, they should not have dependencies to desktop-specific styles.

+### Localization

+XApps are supposed to support localization.
+As such, there needs to be a standardized way to add/modify translations.
+For user interactions XApps should automatically use the system defined locale when possible.

 ### Identification as XApp application

 If an application fulfills all above criteria and is supposed to be added to the XApp project, it has to add a paragraph to a README.md file located on the top level of its git project with the following text: